Drug Interactions between etrasimod and nilotinib

 Applies to: nilotinib and etrasimod

 Before starting etrasimod, let your doctor know if you are currently receiving treatment with nilotinib.
-Using etrasimod in this situation can increase the risk of an irregular heart rhythm that may be serious or life-threatening.
-Talk to your doctor if you are uncertain whether you should be treated with these medications at the same time.
-You should also seek immediate medical attention if you develop dizziness, lightheadedness, fainting, shortness of breath, chest pain, or heart palpitations during treatment.
+Using etrasimod in this situation can increase the risk of an irregular heart rhythm that may be serious or potentially life-threatening, although it is a relatively rare side effect.
+You may also be more susceptible if you have a heart condition called congenital long QT syndrome, other cardiac diseases, conduction abnormalities, or electrolyte disturbances (for example, magnesium or potassium loss due to severe or prolonged diarrhea or vomiting).
+Talk to your doctor if you have any questions or concerns.
+You should also seek immediate medical attention if you develop dizziness, lightheadedness, fainting, shortness of breath, chest pain, or heart palpitations during treatment with these medications, whether together or alone.

 Combining these medications can also increase the risk of serious infections.
 Because the effects of etrasimod can continue for up to 5 weeks after the last dose, interactions with other drugs may occur for some time even after you have stopped taking it.
 Contact your doctor immediately if you develop signs and symptoms of infection such as fever, chills, diarrhea, sore throat, muscle aches, shortness of breath, blood in phlegm, weight loss, red or inflamed skin, body sores, and pain or burning during urination.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.